sharpecs/mycota/README.md

     <center>
 </figure>

-Looking at the above statistics available for the chosen variables, the Quantity is skewed to the left, showing it's potential strength of influence.
-This variable can be modified in an attempt to bring its distribution closer to normality.
-A modification can be achieved by using the same logarithmic transformation applied to each variable.
+The *Quantity* distribution spread is the only chart showing values skewed to left as a result of the number of *Mushroom* observed.
+This variable can be modified to attempt to bring its distribution closer to normality.
+A transformation modification can be achieved using the same logarithmic transformation applied to the variables.

 <figure>
     <center>